zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Time off” means that the number of years that you have to spend in prison is reduced because you didn’t cause any problems, any more problems, when you were actually in prison.
 So, in this case the murde rer will have to spend at least 50 years in prison even if she behaves herself, eve n if she gets those 35-year sentences reduced due to good behavior.

 Nancy says, “So her only hope now is an appeal, rig ht?”
 In the U.S. court system, even when the judge says that you did somet hing wrong and sentences you to prison, you can “appeal” the decision to a h igher court.
 You can only do that if you think that the judge made a mistake or that there was some problem with your trial.
-An “appeal” (appeal), then, is an attempt to get a higher court – a more powerful court, if you will – to decide that t here was something wrong with your original trial or that the judge made a mistak e.
+An “appeal” (appeal), then, is an attempt to get a higher court – a more powerful court, if you will – to decide that there was something wrong with your original trial or that the judge made a mistak e.
 And this happens quite a bit.
 It happens quite often.

 Geraldo says, “Yes, that’s right.”
 Her only hope no w – that is, her only hope not to spend the next 50 years in prison – is an appeal .
 Geraldo says, “I’ll be following this case for a long time to come,” meani ng for a long time.
 Nancy says, “And getting lots of good copy.”
 “Copy” (copy) here  refers to text that will be published or shared with readers.
 Usually we refer to “copy” when we’re talking about a news story.
 It’s the actual writing that yo u read when you read a newspaper.
 We also use the word “copy” when referri ng to writing in an advertisement or a commercial.